Borley Crescent, Elmswell, Bury St Edmunds, Suffolk, IP30 9UG

 - Village location with a range of essential amenities

-Our Sales Office is open for viewings by appointment only.
-Please contact us to arrange a time which is convenient for you.
+There is no sales office at this development.
+Viewings must be arranged by appointment - please contact us to arrange a time which is convenient for you.

 - Stylish, contemporary fitted kitchen with a range of wall and base units